• Skip to content

 5. What activities are you doing when you are unaware of time passing?

 No one likes to watch the clock while at work.
-When time goes by quickly it means that an employee is absorbed in what they are working on.
+When time passes quickly, it means that an employee is absorbed in what they are working on.

 What is the secret?